gbusch/gbusch.github.io/README.md

 Start with: `hugo server -D`

-In case of problems it might help to clean up the space with: `hugo mod clean`.
+In case of problems it might help to clean up the space with: `hugo mod clean` and delete the `.public` folder.

+Upgrade hugo (Mac): `brew upgrade hugo`

+Upgrade theme: `hugo mod get -u`